basalam/backbone-orm/README.md

 #### Changelog

-- 0.0.11 Now build and push are done using gitlab-ci
+- 0.0.11: Build and push process now handled by GitLab CI
-- 0.0.13 fix: return type of update_return
+- 0.0.13: fix - Correct return type of `update_return` method
-- 0.0.14 custom order enums
+- 0.0.14: Add support for custom order enums
-- 0.0.15 has_relations in ModelAbstract
+- 0.0.15: Introduce `has_relations` in `ModelAbstract`
-- 1.0.0 Adds QueryBuilder, Adds Connection Manager
+- 1.0.0: Introduce `QueryBuilder` and `Connection Manager`
-- 1.0.9 Extend QueryBuilderAbstract from pypika PostgreSQLQueryBuilder
+- 1.0.9: Extend `QueryBuilderAbstract` from PyPika's `PostgreSQLQueryBuilder`
+- 2.0.0: Drop support for Pydantic v1 and ensure compatibility with Pydantic v2
+- 2.0.6: Add `with_thrashed` option to `find_by_id` method
+- 2.0.14: Fix `dict` method in `ModelAbstract` for Pydantic v2 compatibility